gregwjacobs/ElasticSuricata/README.md

 If you choose to use reverse DNS lookups as added fields - use caution (or comment those out!)

-1) Use a local DNS sever that mirrors root servers daily - notice our configurations are localhost to further improve lookup speeds.
+1) Use a local DNS sever that mirrors root servers daily ? - notice our configurations are localhost to further improve lookup speeds as my own lab host has its own cache dns server local
 2) Lookup on some DNS IP's / domains will trigger IDS/IPS rules, so use caution again if you choose to reverse lookup IP's

 If you haven't got the hint yet, comment out the entire `mutate` and `dns` JSON elements if just getting started.
 Mess with those at a later time.
+You can see what I mean looking at the example `logstash_suricata_eve.conf.nodns` example file.

 * Copy template to templates folder - for example  `/etc/logstash/templates/suricata_template.json`
 * Copy logstash configution to conf.d folder - for example `/etc/logstash/conf.d/logstash_suricata_eve.conf`